-“Got anything I can smash around here?” asked my daughter with a crinkly face and closed fists.
+“Got anything I can smash around here?” asked my daughter with a crinkly face and closed fists one day.

 “I’m bursting with anger!!
 It’s about the boys you know!!
 UGH!!
 I want to smash them you hear me MAMA??!!
-SMASH THEM.
-But I walked away!
-I’m taking a breather!
-I can’t believe them.
-Can you?
-I mean…ugh!!!….” she went on.
+SMASH THEM.”

 Then, as if on auto-pilot, my daughter climbed into my lap.
-She buried her face into my shoulder and as some big tears streamed, all the tension and anger began to ease up and out of her tiny 5 year old frame.
+She buried her face into my shoulder and as some big tears streamed, all the tension and anger began to ease.
 Soon we got up, walked to our calm down basket and picked up a tinker toy.
-As she held the toy she added angrily, “It’s so hard to have brothers somedays.
-Seriously mama, you have no idea!”

 Calming Down isn’t Always Easy For Children

-Many children find it challenging to recognize their feelings and manage them in a timely way.
+First of all, it’s important to remember that many children find it challenging to recognize their feelings and manage them in a timely way.
+It’s absolutely normal for children to become overwhelmed and angry.

 It’s quite normal for young children to get so angry or worked up that they might hit, bite, kick or otherwise act out their feelings.